Zeta Psi: 1860–1864: American Civil War

 RESOLVED, That the Sigma Alpha be instructed to write to all Chapters, assuring them that though our Federal Union has been dissolved, still the Circle of Zeta Psi Fraternity shall never be broken;

 RESOLVED, That the bonds of Tau Kappa Phi which bind us to our Brothers in the North are as strong as they ever were.

 The tale of Brother Henry Schwerin (Θ '63) illustrates the embodiment of love even in the most trying of circumstance.
 Schwerin lay gravely wounded after the bloody Battle of Chattanooga; pinned on the breast of his Union uniform was the badge of Zeta Psi.
 A passing Confederate soldier, also a Zete, spied the badge and carried the Schwerin to medical care and safety.
 The badge later passed to his brother, Max Schwerin (Θ '70), who would one day serve as international president.
 After his death, it was donated to the fraternity's archives and remains among its treasures.
 Brother John Day Smith (Ε '72) witnessed the incident on the Chattanooga field and later related it to Brother Francis Lawton (Ε '69), who wrote the poem "The Badge of Zeta Psi," later set to original music.

 Many chapters were inactive after the war, including Eta (Gettysburg, Pennsylvania), Gamma (Georgia Military Institute), Psi Epsilon (Dartmouth), Upsilon (UNC), Epsilon (Brown), and Theta (Union).
 The Theta and Eta chapters ultimately recovered and reactivated.

-1864 to 1914: breaking new ground
+1864–1914: breaking new ground

-Zeta Psi was the first fraternity to established a chapter west of the Mississippi River.
+Zeta Psi was the first fraternity to establish a chapter west of the Mississippi River.
 In 1870, Zeta Psi established the Iota chapter at the University of California, Berkeley (though the Iota chapter would not be joined until 1892 by the next Western addition, the Mu chapter at Stanford University).
 On March 27, 1879, the fraternity became international when it established a chapter at the University of Toronto.